-We’re here at 228 North 11th Street, Suite 9, in the Channelside area, close to top Tampa attractions like the Florida Aquarium and Tampa Bay History Center and many exciting developments from two groundbreaking multi-billion projects, Water Street Tampa and Port Tampa Bay.
+The Channelside area hosts some of the most popular top Tampa attractions like the Florida Aquarium and Tampa Bay History Center and many exciting developments from two groundbreaking multi-billion projects, Water Street Tampa and Port Tampa Bay.

-There’s the soon-to-open waterfront destination Sparkman Wharf, which will replace the Channelside Bay Plaza, and which will offer an outdoor dining garden with ten experimental dining concepts, a crafted-beer bar, a one-acre waterfront event space overlooking the Garrison Channel, lofts for incubator businesses and retail spaces.
+There’s the waterfront destination Sparkman Wharf, which has replaced the Channelside Bay Plaza, and which offers an outdoor dining garden with ten experimental dining concepts, a crafted-beer bar, a one-acre waterfront event space overlooking the Garrison Channel, lofts for incubator businesses and retail spaces.